Dynoxide

 Conformance testing

-I built a standalone DynamoDB conformance test suite to make sure Dynoxide actually behaves like real DynamoDB - 526 tests that run against both and check for identical behaviour.
-It's also listed on the open-source projects page.
+I built a standalone DynamoDB conformance suite to make sure Dynoxide actually behaves like real DynamoDB - the suite runs against both and checks for identical behaviour, with real DynamoDB as the ground truth.